Jonalona/Frequency-Parser/README.md

 - Determines the effective date range when pricing takes effect

 ## Key Features

 - **Visual Contract Builder**
-  - Select from predefined “frequency types” (e.g., “average rate over last calendar month,” “first business day of quarter”)
+  - Choose from predefined frequency types (e.g., *average rate over last calendar month*, *first business day of quarter*)
-  - Mix-and-match multiple rules into one composite contract
+  - Combine multiple rules into a single, complex contract

 - **Live JSON Preview**
-  - UI generates a formatted JSON object representing all selections
+  - Automatically generates a clean, structured JSON object for all user selections
-  - Easy to copy, version-control, or hand off to downstream services
+  - Ready for copy-paste, version control, or integration with downstream services

-- **Meticulous Backend Parsing**
+- **Robust Backend Parsing**
-  - Python service ingests the JSON and computes:
+  - Python backend processes the JSON and computes:
     1. **Start & End Dates** for each rule
-    2. **All Intermediate Dates** (e.g., the full list of days to average over)
+    2. **Full Date Lists** for averaging or other calculations
-    3. **Effective Date Ranges** (when each pricing rule takes effect)
+    3. **Effective Date Ranges** when pricing rules apply

-- **Unit-Test Coverage**
+- **Comprehensive Unit Testing**
-  - 100% coverage on core parsing logic
+  - 100% test coverage on core parsing logic
-  - Edge-case tests for leap years, business-day adjustments, and overlapping periods
+  - Includes edge cases for leap years, business-day adjustments, and overlapping periods
 ## Frontend Architecture & Development

 When I first built the **Dynamic Date-Range Query Builder**, the UI was intended only as an MVP—and I accelerated prototyping by feeding a clear spec to a large language model (LLM).
 The LLM generated all the necessary JavaScript, HTML, CSS, and Bootstrap code for: